 - The overall direction will be a slight decrease in the number of playspaces, and gradual removal of existing playspaces from unsuitable parks at end of useful life.
-This will be offset by new playspaces created in new subdivision parks, further development of existing playspaces in desirable locations, and the possible development of future Destination playspace. - There is a total of 15 playspaces identified for removal at the end of their useful life.
+This will be offset by new playspaces created in new subdivision parks, further development of existing desirable playspaces in locations, and the future development of a Destination playspace. - There is a total of 14 playspaces identified for removal at the end of their useful life.
 This will reduce the total number of playspaces to